 Exclusive licensees are entitled to greater rights than non-exclusive licensees.
-According to Article 1254 of the Russian Civil Code, they can enforce their licensed rights if they are infringed by third parties (see Question 17).
-It is not possible to exclude this right from the terms of the licence.
+According to Article 1254 of the Russian Civil Code, they can enforce their licensed rights if they are infringed (affected) by third parties (see Question 17).
+It is not possible to exclude this right from the terms of the licence (by way of agreement).